Best air purifiers – our top 10 picks for eliminating dust, smoke, and allergens

 If you're in the market for an air purifier, then you need to know about CADR.
 This is shorthand for Clean Air Delivery Rate and measures the volume of air the air purifier can filter, or clean, in a given timeframe.
 That measurement is usually given per hour, in which case it's measured as m3/h.

-As Lars Dunberger, Technology Development Manager at Blueair, a Swedish manufacturer that specialises in air quality products, explains, 'CADR is an industry-standard measure defined by the independent Association of Home Appliance Manufacturers (AHAM) in the U.S. Certified and verified by an independent laboratory, CADR provides consumers with a reliable way to compare the efficiency of different air purifiers.
-The AHAM recommends a CADR rating of at least 2/3 of the room's area'.
+As Lars Dunberger, technology development manager at Blueair, a Swedish manufacturer that specialises in air quality products, explains, 'CADR is an industry-standard measure defined by the independent Association of Home Appliance Manufacturers (AHAM) in the U.S. Certified and verified by an independent laboratory, CADR provides consumers with a reliable way to compare the efficiency of different air purifiers.
+The AHAM recommends a CADR rating of at least 2/3 of the room's area.'

-In practice, that means that the higher the CADR rating of an air purifier, the faster it will be able to clean the air, and the larger a space it will be able to purify.
+In practice, that means that the higher the CADR rating of an air purifier, the faster it will be able to clean the air, and the larger space it will be able to purify.
 An air purifier with a low CADR rating may not be as effective in removing pollutants from the air.

 Of course, air purifiers with higher CADR ratings tend to come with a higher price tag to match, so its a balancing act of finding a model with a decent CADR that's within your budget.
 However, if you have very large rooms or an open-plan home then opting for an air purifier with a low CADR to save money will likely be a false economy as it will struggle to do an effective job.